-Our beloved maintenance chief in Gearhart, Ramon Anguiano, takes wonderful care of our boutique inns on the North Coast of Oregon.
-He has a keen eye for weeds.
+Our beloved chief of buildings & grounds/maintenance manager in Gearhart, Ramon Anguiano, takes wonderful care of our boutique inns on the North Coast of Oregon.
+He has a keen eye for plants.
 He is even pickier than I am at spotting weeds, and making sure that they are dug up by the roots and composted.
 From English Ivy to Blackberries, from Morning Glories to Dandelions, he is on top of them all.
 One day, after we had shared a salad with brightly colored Nasturtium flowers mixed in, he asked if I had ever eaten Pursley.

 “Parsley?”
 I asked.
 “No, Pursley,” he repeated.
 I had never heard of it.
 He said it was a plant that he had eaten in Mexico both cooked and raw, and it mixed well with greens in a salad.
 I looked it up on the internet and found that it was a most interesting plant with lots of nutritional value.
 It is also known by a lot of nicknames: two of the least attractive are pigweed and little hogweed.
 Called Common Purslane, it is also known as Moss Rose and Verdolaga.